jolin-io/WhereTraits.jl/docs/src/manual.md

   In the function body you see that this outer function extracts extra information according to the extended where-syntax.
 Lets go through the arguments one by one

-  1. `WhereTraits.InternalState.TraitsSingleton()` is a helper type indicating that this is a call to a traits inner function
+  1. `WhereTraits.InternalState.TraitsDefSingleton()` is a helper type indicating that this is a call to a traits inner function
   2. `Tuple{WhereTraits.Syntax.Parsing._BetweenCurliesAndArgs,Any}` is the complete function signature of the outer function, with an additional helper `_BetweenCurliesAndArgs` to deal with TypeParameters of UnionAll types (whereupon which you can also define function calls and hence `@traits`)
   3. `a1` is the first actual argument (after this `a2`, `a3` and etc. could follow in principle)
   4. `WhereTraits.Syntax.Rendering._BetweenArgsAndTypeVars()` is again a helper type to distinguish args from typevariables